Quick Answer

 The throughline is simple: verify eligibility facts first, compare both treatments from one baseline return second, then apply your chosen treatment consistently in your return and support file.

 For the credit path, the main tradeoff is clear.
 The Lifetime Learning Credit is nonrefundable, so it can only reduce tax you otherwise owe.
-Schedule C treatment follows separate deduction-side rules that are outside this grounding pack, so compare both paths on the same return before you decide.
+Schedule C treatment follows separate deduction-side rules, so compare both paths on the same return before you decide.
 Verify the current filing-year limits before you rely on them.

 | Path | When you choose it | What you must have on file | What blocks filing |